 The Pūkaha National Wildlife Centre is a nature conservation reserve, established in the early 1990s as a centre for environmental education and to promote awareness of New Zealand’s indigenous wildlife.
 Since its establishment, substantial recovery of the forest has been achieved through pest control, reintroduction of wildlife and revegetation – largely carried out by community and iwi volunteers.

-In 2001, the Pukaha Restoration Project began through a partnership between the Pukaha Mount Bruce Board, the Department of Conservation and Rangitane o Wairarapa.
+Pūkaha Restoration Project began in 2001 through a partnership between the Pūkaha Mount Bruce Board, the Department of Conservation and Rangitane o Wairarapa.
 In 2014, Boffa Miskell was engaged to lead a review of the project.
-The resulting report records the project’s successes and outlines recommendations for the future, including recommendations on animal pest management and visitor experience development.
-You can see the report here.
+The resulting report noted the project’s successes and made recommendations for future animal pest management and visitor experience development.